warry-byte/UdacityNanodegreeSelfDriving-CarND-AdvancedLaneLines-P2/P2_writeup_aantoun.md

 Magnitude threshold: takes about 16 ms to run Direction threshold: takes about 27 ms to run --> unable to be used for real-time acquisition

+Exploration is done on the following pipeline:
-Gradient and color filtering logic: grad_mask = (GradX & GradY) | (Grad_mag & Grad_dir)
+- Gradient and color filtering logic: grad_mask = (GradX & GradY) | (Grad_mag & Grad_dir)
-Final image: R & grad_mask
+- Final image: R & grad_mask

-Observations:
+Observations on test2.jpg:
+- Important loss of information in the image when filtering in y direction --> x filtering checks for gradients (edges) along X
+- Sobel magnification and direction kernel of more than 1 is unnecessary
+- Did not find grad mag and grad dir filtering outstanding
+- X gradient kernel size as high as possible.
+Not much difference above 11
-- Results might be improved by taking the R channel as input image for the gradient filtering.
-This will be done in the final pipeline.
+- Results might be improved by taking the R channel as input image for the gradient filtering

+Results:
+- gradient and color filtering: GradX & R
+- Threshold values:
+	46, 255
+- Kernel value: 11

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.